simonsmith/jquery.stickyTableHeader/README.md

 ## Usage

-There are a couple of HTML requirements for the plugin to function correctly:
+There are some HTML requirements for the plugin to function correctly:

 * The table *must* be inside a containing element
 * There *must* be a `thead` element